NAPLES GRANDE GOLF CLUB 239-659-3710

 Florida Golf Course Review

 Naples Grande is a 4star (Golf Digest Places to Play) golf course available to members and guests of The Naples Grande Beach Resort.
 While a contemporary upscale

 clubhouse is planned, the current facility offers golfers all they need including a golf shop and day lockers, plus restaurant and lounge that is open for lunch daily, with a scenic

 outdoor patio.
 The practice facility includes a complimentary grass range with pyramids of Nike golf balls, a short game area with bunker, and putting and chipping greens.

-Guests at the Naples Grande and Edgewater resorts enjoy spectacular views and wonderful accommodations in standard rooms and suites, with a variety of amenities available.
+Guests at the Naples Grande Resort enjoy spectacular views and wonderful accommodations in standard rooms and suites, with a variety of amenities available.
 During our 5

 night stay at both resorts, we found the rooms to be incredibly comfortable and service left nothing to be desired.
-Swimming pools, Gulffront beaches, fitness centers, tennis
+Swimming pools, Gulf-front beaches, fitness centers, tennis

 complex, steam rooms, saunas and whirlpools, and numerous dining and shopping options are available.
 The Naples Grande Beach Resort (part of the Waldorf Astoria

 Collection) provides a variety of world-class accommodations, with all rooms spacious and with upscale appointments.
 For more information, visit our web page for Naples

-Keep in mind - if you want to play at the gorgeous Naples Grande Golf Club - you must be a guest at either the Edgewater Beach or Naples Grande Beach
+Keep in mind - if you want to play at the gorgeous Naples Grande Golf Club - you must be a guest at Naples Grande Resort.

-Resorts.
 You won't regret it!
 Naples Grande is a spectacular

 golf course and certainly one of the best in southwest Florida - and certainly gets our vote as the best in Naples.
 Some of the awards bestowed upon the course include: Top 50

 Courses in Florida (Golf Magazine), Top 50 Facilities in Service in USA, Canada, Mexico & the Islands plus Top 100 Courses in Pace of Play (Golf Digest & Fodor's Places to Play),

 2008 South Florida PGA Teacher of the Year Mark Durland, Director of Instruction.
 The layout is punctuated by scenic and challenging water features, as it plays through wooded

 terrain that is home to abundant wildlife.
 There are no residential buildings anywhere near the course.
 The conditioning is what you would expect from a private country club, and

 the service matches it.
 The bottom line - this is one incredible golfing environment - and one which we would be happy to enjoy every day!